Executive Résumé Writing for Legal Leaders

 After years of leading a practice group, a partner poised for firm chair consideration sought to clarify her leadership brand.
 Working together, we identified her differentiators—governance transparency, generational succession planning, and firm culture modernizations—and integrated them into a narrative that resonated with partners and external stakeholders alike.

-A former general counsel preparing for board work and adjunct teaching roles needed to express the breadth of her strategic influence beyond compliance.
-Her new brand emphasized governance, ESG leadership, crisis management, and mentorship—positioning her for successful appointments to two corporate boards and a visiting lectureship.
+A former general counsel preparing for multiple next chapters—board work, teaching, and advisory roles—needed to express the breadth of her strategic influence beyond compliance and legal oversight.
+Her new brand emphasized governance expertise, ESG leadership, crisis management, and executive mentorship—positioning her for successful appointments to two corporate boards and a visiting lectureship.

 Our work together goes well beyond writing.
 We anchor every engagement in thoughtful exploration—mapping your past to your next chapter: